 One recent rainy day we made the trek into Seattle to visit the museum.
 First up was the Grand Atrium where we saw colorful icons from Seattle’s past.
 Soaring overhead – Boeing’s first commercial aircraft, the 1919 B-1 flying boat (the only one made) which provided international airmail service between Seattle and Victoria, B.C. for eight years.
 Also on display: the Rainier brewery sign, Slo-Mo-Shun IV the legendary hydroplane, and the original Lincoln Toe Truck with its big toe reaching 11 feet into the air.

-Before continuing to the next floor I sat through a short film and was reminded of the many companies (and entire industries) that got their start in Seattle beginning with the granddaddy of them all, the Boeing Airplane Company.
+Before continuing to the next floor, I watched a short film and was reminded of the many companies that got their start in Seattle beginning with the granddaddy of them all, the Boeing Airplane Company.
 Did you know that a Boeing 737 takes off or lands somewhere every two seconds?
-And Starbucks opened its first store in 1971 at the Pike Place market and changed America forever by making strong, delicious (and over priced) coffee drinks available on every corner.
-And how about Microsoft, started by local brainy teenagers (now billionaires) Bill Gates and Paul Allen.
-And lets not forget that other billionaire maker, Amazon.
-And that’s just to name a few.
+Starbucks opened its first store in 1971 at the Pike Place market and changed America forever by making strong, delicious (overpriced) coffee available on every corner.
+And how about Microsoft, started by two local brainy teenagers Bill Gates and Paul Allen, that other billionaire maker, Amazon, just to name a few.

-Of course there’s too much in the museum to cover in a single post, just as there’s too much to cover in a single museum visit.
-Especially if you read everything, which most people do not, including me.
-So I will just mention a few things of interest, starting with the landing at Alki.
+Of course there’s too much in the museum to cover in a single post, so I’ll just mention a few things of interest, starting with the landing at Alki.

 Denny Party arrives at Alki